Celtic F.C. in European football: Years in the wilderness

 Celtic again featured in the UEFA Cup in season 1993–94, knocking out Young Boys Bern 1–0 on aggregate, with the second leg at Celtic Park going to extra time.
 The winning goal was an own goal by Berne's Alain Baumann, and the match itself is more remembered for stadium announcer "Tiger" Tim Stevens' mocking comment at half-time about Rangers being knocked out of European competition the same evening (he asked for a "minute's silence"): He was in turn sacked on the spot by the Celtic board of directors.
-The second round saw Celtic drawn against Sporting Lisbon.
+The second round saw Celtic drawn against Sporting CP.
 A credible performance at home in the first leg resulted in a 1–0 win, Creaney controlling a Paul Byrne pass with his chest on the edge of the penalty area and scoring with a powerful shot.
 But the Portuguese side won 2–0 in the return match, to knock Celtic out.

 Celtic failed to qualify for Europe in season 1994–95, but their Scottish Cup Final win in 1995 under new manager Tommy Burns (the club's first trophy in six years) saw them return to European competition the following season in the European Cup Winner's Cup.
 Georgian side, Dinamo Batumi, were beaten 7–2 on aggregate in the first round.
 Paris Saint-Germain were the second round opponents, and a narrow 1–0 loss away in Paris kept hopes high that Celtic could turn the tie around at Celtic Park.
 However, despite a bright start, Celtic ended up being comprehensively outclassed.
 Two Patrice Loko goals for PSG in the first half put the tie beyond Celtic, with Pascal Nouma adding a third in the second half.
 Such was the quality of the French side's football, the Celtic supporters gave them a standing ovation at full-time.
-PSG would go on to win the Cup Winner's Cup that season, defeating Rapid Vienna in the final Celtic returned to the UEFA Cup for the following season, but not did not progress far: They defeated Košice 1–0 on aggregate in a qualifying round, then lost 2–0 in both legs of the first round proper to Hamburger SV to go out 4–0 on aggregate.
+PSG would go on to win the Cup Winner's Cup that season, defeating Rapid Vienna in the final Celtic returned to the UEFA Cup for the following season, but they did not progress far: They defeated Košice 1–0 on aggregate in a qualifying round, then lost 2–0 in both legs of the first round proper to Hamburger SV to go out 4–0 on aggregate.